Ivy Green: Description and history

 Ivy Green is located in a residential area north of downtown Tuscumbia, on the north side of West North Commons at Keller Lane.
 The property's principal features are the main house, the birthplace cottage, and the well.
 The main house is a 1 1/2-story frame structure with a gabled roof and clapboarded exterior.
 It has a five-bay facade, with sash windows around a roughly centered entrance.
 The entrance is sheltered by a gabled portico, and is framed by sidelight and transom windows.
 Nearby stands the birthplace cottage, a modest structure originally built as a plantation office.
 It was refurbished as a bridal suite for Arthur Henley Keller's second wife, who bore him Helen Keller in 1880.
 In between the two buildings stand the well and pump that played a key role in Helen Keller's development.

 The main house at Ivy Green was built in 1820 by David Keller, Helen Keller's grandfather.
 The well pump is where Helen Keller first achieved a communicated breakthrough with her teacher and companion, Anne Sullivan.

 In 1954 the property was adapted as a museum dedicated to Helen Keller.
 A fire in 1972 caused minor damage and resulted in the donation of additional materials by the Keller family.

+On May 10, 1981, the Helen Keller Memorial Gazebo was dedicated at Ivy Green by the Southern Dames of America and a historic marker was placed by their national president, Margaret Boatright.